Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 Survodutide's glucagon/GLP-1 approach represents a fundamentally different strategy.
 While GLP-1 activation reduces energy intake, glucagon receptor stimulation increases energy expenditure through enhanced fatty acid oxidation and thermogenesis.
 This dual approach theoretically addresses both sides of the energy balance equation simultaneously.

 The glucagon component also stimulates hepatic glucose production, which might seem counterproductive for diabetes management.
-However, the glucose-dependent nature of GLP-1 insulin release ensures appropriate glycemic control while allowing glucagon's metabolic benefits to enhance weight loss and improve fatty liver disease.
+But the glucose-dependent nature of GLP-1 insulin release ensures appropriate glycemic control while allowing glucagon's metabolic benefits to enhance weight loss and improve fatty liver disease.

 Winner: Tirzepatide among currently available options, with survodutide showing promise for future superiority.